 Cania Gorge National Park and Kroombit Tops National Park Location.

 Cania Gorge National Park turnoff is 24 km north of the closest town Monto and a further 12 km off the Burnett Highway.
-The road is sealed the whole way including in the gorge.
+The road is sealed the whole way including within the gorge.

 A few hours further north is Kroombit Tops National Park where you can find the wrecked Liberator Plane Beautiful Betsy in the Piccabeen palms and blue gum landscape.
 Betsy crashed in WWII and the site and war graves can be visited today along with a viewing platform with impressive views.